 In light of his success in the world of business, he felt a strong obligation to give back to society.
 He believed that it was not the state and its institutions that were responsible for making the basic values of freedom, solidarity and goodwill come alive, but each individual person.

 "Surely every responsible citizen in a democracy is concerned when the social order fails to live up to its promise.
 It was precisely this concern that prompted my desire to make a difference."Reinhard Mohn

 In keeping with that wish, he established the Bertelsmann Stiftung as a nonprofit foundation on February 8, 1977.
-He thereby achieved two goals
+The foundation was formally approved on March 14 of that year.
+Mohn thereby achieved two goals

 - The sociopolitical, cultural and social commitment of the Bertelsmann and Mohn families could be continued by the foundation and managed in a professional manner.

 - The continuity of Bertelsmann SE & Co.
 KGaA, which Mohn had built from a small, family-owned business, was assured.
 The foundation is the company’s majority shareholder and its activities are largely funded by the company's earnings.

 In his view, social participation – meaning the opportunities each individual has to develop within society – required responsible, capable individuals, on the one hand, and, on the other, a society and business community able to create those opportunities and encourage people to take action.

 In keeping with Mohn's wishes, the Bertelsmann Stiftung is a private operating foundation that conceives and initiates all of its own projects, and then supports them as they are carried out.
 It works in an interdisciplinary manner with researchers and experts in the field and maintains close contact with public and private institutions.
 It constantly strives to strengthen civil society, meaning the ability of individuals to get involved in areas they deem important, an activity that also reflects one of its founders basic beliefs and his vision for the future.